gtk-rs/gtk4-rs/book/src/css.md

 {{#rustdoc_include ../listings/css/8/style.css}}
 ```

-Indeed, we get a `ComboBoxText` with a magenta arrow.
+Indeed, we get a `MenuButton` with a magenta arrow.

 <div style="text-align:center"><img src="img/css_8.png"/></div>

-## Images
+## Custom GTK properties

-Do we really want to settle with an arrow?
-Maybe there are much nicer icons out there you do not even know about yet.
-Fear not, the [Icon Library](https://apps.gnome.org/app/org.gnome.design.IconLibrary/) has you covered there.
+Now that we know how to access the `arrow` node, we can take this opportunity to change its icon.
+When you need a new icon you will probably want to have a look at the [Icon Library](https://apps.gnome.org/app/org.gnome.design.IconLibrary/) app.
 Scroll through the provided icons and choose one from the pre-installed system icons section.
-It's possible to embed icons from other sections too, we'll learn about that in a follow-up chapter.

 For now, we will take the icon with the semantic name "format-justify-fill-symbolic".
-In the screenshot below you see that this corresponds to three parallel lines.
-However, on a different system this icon might look different or not exist at all.
-This is why it is typically better to embed the icons you use.

 GTK provides its own parameter for loading icons in buttons and expanders: `-gtk-icon-source`.
 You can find the full list of supported parameters in GTK's [documentation](https://docs.gtk.org/gtk4/css-properties.html#gtk-css-properties).